Flopped image

-In photography and graphic arts a flopped image is a technical term for a static or moving image that is generated by a mirror-reversal of an original image across a vertical axis.
+In photography and graphic arts a flopped image is a static or moving image that is generated by a reversal of an original image across a vertical axis, as in a conventional mirror image.
 This is opposed to a flipped image, which means an image reversed across a horizontal axis.
 Flopping can be used to improve the subjective aesthetic appeal of the image in question.

 Use in advertising

 There are two main uses in advertising, one practical, and one subjective.
 On a practical level, images of cars are often flopped to ensure cars look appropriate for left-hand-drive or right-hand-drive markets.
 This allows the results of a single production shoot to be used across markets, allowing a cost saving.
 On a subjective level, the direction in which a person is looking or a car appears to be travelling may be regarded as important.
 When placing a picture on a page of text, it is usual for depictions of people to face into the text, rather than off the page; thus, when compositing a page, a picture may be flopped so it may be placed either side of a column of text.